lofenemy/node/README.md

 As for mashines, it can have for exmaple, 2 cores - it's physical cores.
 But there are logical cores.
 It's kind of niddle level between physical hardware and our processes.
 For example we have one physical core but it executes 2 process at the same time. it means that we can have 1 physical core and 2 logical.

+pm2 library helps to manage clustering in your Node application.

+pm2 start node.js -i 0
+// -i controls how many instances should be run for node
+// if we set 0 it will run as many as you have logical cores.
+// for example I have 2 cores (duo core) and 2 logical for each physical core
+// it means pm2 runs 4 instances of Node

+Remember, that instances are fully separated applications and can be shared between each other.